 Is Zero-Cost Credit Card Processing Really Free?

 The growing adoption of mobile and digital payments in recent years reflects our steady migration to a cashless economy.
-With consumers increasingly choosing electronic and digital payment methods in stores and online, credit, debit, and prepaid card checkouts surged to $9.4 trillion in 2021, according to the Nilson Report.
+With consumers increasingly choosing electronic and digital payment methods in stores and online, card checkouts surged to $9.4 trillion in 2021, according to the Nilson Report.
 In addition, Mastercard and Visa are also planning to raise the interchange rates merchants pay for credit card transactions.
 These two trends have motivated many retailers to consider implementing zero-cost credit card processing programs.